Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP2: Influence of tendon vibration on resolution of pseudo-weight perception

 \subsubsection{Procedure}

 Ten participants (7 males and 3 females in their 20s) participated.
-The flow was almost the same with the first experiment until the first part of the experiment.
+We would like to note that it is known that about 10 participants are enough to evaluate pseudo-haptic perception by the method of constant stimuli (e.g., \cite{stellmacher2022triggermuscle, weiss2023using}).
+Moreover, some of them were the same participants as the ones in the first experiment.
+The flow was almost the same with the first experiment until the first part of the experiment including the consent form.
 The difference was that the calibration and measurement were conducted only for the inner tendon vibration.
 Subsequently, participants continued to the main part of the constant stimuli method.
 There were 5 blocks in total.
 Within a block, all combinations of the two vibration conditions and six motion gains of the comparison condition were presented considering the presenting order of the reference and comparison dumbbells.
 Therefore, each block included 24 trials, and each comparison condition was compared to the reference condition ten times.
 At the end of the experiment, participants removed all of their equipment and filled in a questionnaire.
 Subsequently, they were remunerated with an Amazon gift card of 20 euro for their participation.